angelolop/alibazon/README.md

 # alibazon

 For running the app.
-- Use npm install to the dependencies.
+- Use npm install for install the dependencies.
 - Use node routes/app.js for run the environment